terrier-org/pyterrier/docs/artifacts.rst

     can be represented as a file or directory stored on disk.
 These are most frequently built indexes, but can also be resources such as cached pipeline results.

+For an advanced guide about how to develop new artifact classes, refer to :doc:`this guide <extending/artifact_types>`.
+For background on the design of the system, refer to this paper:

 .. cite.dblp:: conf/sigir/MacAvaney25

 Sharing Artifacts using HuggingFace
 =================================================

-The `HuggingFace Hub <https://huggingface.co/docs/hub>`__ is a popular platform for sharing artifacts, like models, datasets, etc. You can also shar PyTerrier artifacts on HuggingFace Hub using the Artifact API with :meth:`~pyterrier.Artifact.from_hf` and :meth:`~pyterrier.Artifact.to_hf`.
+The `HuggingFace Hub <https://huggingface.co/docs/hub>`__ is a popular platform for sharing artifacts, like models, datasets, etc. You can share PyTerrier artifacts on HuggingFace Hub using the Artifact API.

 **Loading from HuggingFace:** You can load artifacts from HuggingFace Hub using :meth:`~pyterrier.Artifact.from_hf`: